 San Francisco has lost a great number of its classic movie theaters.
 Neighborhood and business communities have been working together with the City to devise ways to save and reuse those irreplacable buildings that have managed to survive.
 Elsewhere in the U.S. theaters once facing demolition have been restored to become tremendous assets to their communities, like Canton, Ohio's restored Palace Theater, and Columbus' magnificent Ohio Theater.
 Can San Francisco rise to the same challenge?

-July 3, 2014: Preservationists and moviegoers alike look forward to Alamo Drafthouse's restoration of the New Mission Theater at 2550 Mission Street presently slated to open in 2015.
+April, 2015: Preservationists and moviegoers alike look forward to Alamo Drafthouse's restoration of the New Mission Theater at 2550 Mission Street slated to open in 2015.
 More than a decade before, the theater had been targeted for demolition.
 Due to the persistent efforts of the Save the New Mission Theater group, The San Francisco Neighborhood Theater Foundation, and other preservationists, demolition plans came to a halt.
 See this site's New Mission Theater section for updates and information.

 April, 2013: SF Planning Dept. has approved Elevation Architect's designs for the Alexandria Theater.
 Built in 1923 by the celebrated Reid Brothers, the 2,000 seat showplace theater later became a three-screen theater in 1976, but closed in 2004.
 Per the SF Examiner, plans now call for one 221-seat single screen theater and a 7,000 sq. ft restaurant on the second floor.
 The first floor will be converted to commercial space, and the theater's adjacent parking lot is to become a mixed-use development with 37 units of housing and two levels of underground parking.
 In addition to historical background and coverage on Cinema Treasures, additional photos on the Alexandria can be found on the Western Neighborhood Project site.
 See also SFCurbed's coverage thread here.
 The Conditional Use Application can be read here (pdf).